The Phoenix Art Project Gallery Exhibit

 Curators are encouraged to think big about collaborative exhibition ideas and to connect with the Durango and surrounding communities through their artist selection, theme, and/or partnerships.

-Proposals are free for current DAC Members. $10.00 Proposal Processing Fee for Non-Members
+Proposals are $15 for current DAC Members. $30.00 Proposal Processing Fee for Non-Members

-Deadline to apply is May 20, 2018 for the 2019 season.
-Submissions will be reviewed by the DAC Exhibits Committee and Exhibits Director by the end of May and notifications will be sent on or before July 1, 2018.
+Deadline to apply is July 1st, 2019 for the 2020 and 2021 seasons.
+Submissions will be reviewed by the DAC Exhibits Committee and Exhibits Director by the end of August and notifications will be sent on or before October 1st, 2019.

 The Durango Arts Center's Exhibits Program believes the open call for proposals is integral to the full creative development of our community.
 Exhibits will be selected to support the growth of ideas and interests of local artists at all stages of their career by providing exhibition opportunities.
 We are also interested in fostering our local arts community by presenting interesting contemporary artwork from out of the area to continually bring new creative ideas, concepts, and methods to our local artists and arts advocates.